Moreton School – Complaints Policy – Summary

 - Any subsequent action if required

 - If the complaint suggests that a child has been at risk of significant harm through violence, emotional abuse, sexual harassment or neglect, it may be referred without further notice to the children’s social care and/or to the social services authority for the area in which the child lives.
-It will also be referred immediately to the designated child protection lead in school – this is also Mr Josh Kinsey, or in his absence – Mrs K. Powis.
+It will also be referred immediately to the designated child protection lead in school – this is also Mrs Leslie, or in her absence – Mrs C. Bayley.

-- If a social services authority decides to investigate a situation, this may postpone or supersede the investigation of your complaint by Mr Kinsey, the headteacher or governing body.
+- If a social services authority decides to investigate a situation, this may postpone or supersede the investigation of your complaint by Mrs Leslie, the headteacher or governing body.

 - Where a matter can be resolved through a legal appeal, it will not be considered as a formal complaint.
 The key areas are: admissions decisions; certain decisions relating to formal assessment of special educational needs; and decisions to permanently exclude a child.